SumiSastri/nodeJs-and-server-side-javascript/node-and-dbs/API-http-runners/README.md

+**What is the front-end (client-side)?**

+The front end (client side) is based on three key languages - HTML (hyper-text-markup-language, CSS (Cascading Style Sheets) and JavaScript.
+JavaScript is a browser-based language that needs its host - HTML to operate its code blocks(algorithms).

+Today front-end browsers are in many client devices - phone, tablet, computer screen, wrist watch.
+It mainly refers to the user interface with a web/mobile application.

+**What is the backend (server-side)?**
+Backend refers to the data, logic that the user does not see.
+This data is stored on non-client side devices - the cloud, physical servers and other remote devices that are not linked to front-end client-side devices (phones, tablets, computers, wristwatches, etc.)

+In the front end data that have limited security risks are stored - cookies/ authentication codes, etc. User data - personal details of users, IP-protected code-bases, etc., are stored securely in non-client devices like servers or local storage in the backend.
+When there is data that needs to be stored securely and when there are CPU-heavy data (videos, image-manipulation, etc.) is better stored on the backend.

 #### How do the front-end and back-end communicate?
 Client-Server API communication

 HTTP (hyper-text-transfer-protocol) is the protocol, standards or rules that connect the front-end(client-side) to the back-end (server-side).
 HTTPS (hyper-text-transfer-protocol-secure) - encrypts the client-service request-response for enhanced security.
 This is done via an encryptation layer using SSL (secure sockets layer) or TLS (Transport Layer Security)